omkar-7/Chain-Reaction-Multi-Player/README.md

 # CHAIN REACTION MULTI PLAYER
-2nd Price Winning project at MINI PROJECT COMPETITION @PCCOE.
+2nd Prize Winning project at MINI PROJECT COMPETITION @PCCOE.

 We have it here.
 Now you can play the typical Chain Reaction Game over a set of PC's connected within a Local Area Network.